Losant/losant-docs/docs/organizations/members.md

     * Create new applications or dashboards in that organization
     * Create or modify sub-resources within the org-owned application (e.g. devices, workflows)
 * **Administrator**: At all times, an organization is required to have one member with the Administrator role.
 A member with the Administrator role can do everything a member with the Editor role can do, plus ...
-    * Modify and manage the organization itself (name, description, billing plan)
+    * Modify and manage the organization itself (name,description and icon color)
     * Manage organization membership (invite / remove members and change member roles)
     * [Transfer resources](/organizations/transferring-resources/) to or from the organization, into or out of their own [Sandbox](/user-accounts/sandbox/) or any organization where they are also an administrator.